blali733/python-graphics/documentation/PrepareData.md

     ----------
     max(int16)
     ```
-    * Empirically defined ranges of pixel values are used to binearize image.
+    * Empirically defined ranges of pixel values, different for each image type are used to binearize image.